 Is it hot enough for ya?
 It's the dog days of summer, here in Pittsburgh, so I've been looking for a way to cool down.
 And what better way to beat the heat than to make some Keto blueberry ice cream?

-You’ll need to start thinking about making ice cream one day before you actually make it.
-Make sure that the canister of your ice cream maker has been in the freezer for 24 hours before you use it.
+- When you use an ice cream maker, you need to start thinking about making this recipe 1 day in advance.
+The canister of the ice cream maker needs to freeze in the freezer for at least 24 hours before using it.

 - Prep Time: 300

 - Yield: 4 ½ cups 1x

 - Method: Churned

 - Cuisine: American

 4 cups (1 quart) blueberries

 1. Freeze the canister of your ice cream maker for at least 24 hours before making ice cream.

 2. Mix together blueberries, lemon juice and sweetener in a medium sized sauce pan.